-Arguably it’s Richard who puts these words in Lise’s mouth: it’s his recollection that reconstructs the novel’s end.
-With Lise finally despatched, it is with him and his rehearsal of his story that the reader is left:
+Arguably it’s Richard who puts these words in Lise’s mouth.
+It’s his phony recollection that shapes the novel, and the reader’s judgement:

-So, everything is upside down in this book: where we place our sympathies (or opprobrium).
+So, everything is upside down in this book.
 Appearance and reality.
-Present tense (for past events) and immediacy when Lise no longer exists.
-The search for Mr Right.
+Present tense (for past events).
 A constant and reliable narrator.
 All of these play into the biggest swap of all: victim and abuser.

-To view the novel as subverted as Lise’s apparent sexual desires leads to questions that may close the circle.
-What if the story isn’t a seamless presentation of facts, but the piecing together of unreliable accounts?
+What if it isn’t a seamless presentation of facts, but the piecing together of unreliable accounts?
 What if Lise hadn’t planned to die, but merely to go on holiday?
 How about all those other men and women who die at the hands of others – what if they really did conspire with their abusers; what would that look like?
 How would a woman go about ‘asking for it’?
 How would she plan it, and how would it appear to by-standers?
 What, afterwards, would the remnants of her life be worth?

-This is the novel’s final twisted subversion: there is no clear answer to who is the driving seat but, in weighing up the last moment’s of a life, the proportioning of blame and excuse is compelling and unavoidable.
+This is the novel’s final twisted subversion.
+There’s no clear answer about who is the driving seat but, in weighing up the last moment’s of a life, the proportioning of blame and excuse is compelling and unavoidable.

 Quoted edition published by Penguin Books, 2006